MikeOrtizAmores/prices_challenge/README.md

 our database.
 Besides, this architecture facilitates the adherence to SOLID principles and many of the best practices guidelines.

-The design of the API has been made following the API-first principles.
+The API design has been made following the API-first principles.
 This way, we could negotiate a contract with the previously known consumers of the API, and every part can start coding with the knowledge of the endpoint paths and the models each endpoint is going to receive and return.

 ### Possible future improvements